Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 ## Edit an attribute

 After you have created an attribute, you can edit it.
 However, only some attribute properties are editable.
-For instance, the data type, multi-language and multi-scope settings cannot be subsequently modified.
+For instance, the data type, and the multi-language and multi-scope settings cannot be subsequently modified.

 The attribute key is locked but can be modified in exceptional cases, for example, if you have named it wrongly.